Fund Comparison

 Read AustralianSuper Review Read UniSuper Review

 Important information The information on SuperFind is general in nature and does not take into account your personal financial situation, needs, or objectives.
 It is not personal financial advice.
 Before making any financial decisions about your superannuation, consider whether the information is appropriate for your circumstances and consider seeking advice from a licensed financial adviser.
-Super fund data including fees and performance returns shown on this site were current as of April 2026 — always verify figures on the fund's website.
+Super fund data including fees and performance returns shown on this site were current as of May 2026 — always verify figures on the fund's website.
 Past performance is not a reliable indicator of future performance.
 Data sourced from APRA, ATO, and individual fund disclosures.
+Read our methodology for how figures are calculated and our about page for editorial policy.
 SuperFind is a DecisionLab publication.